800-450-6118

 Signs you have carpal tunnel syndrome

 We already established that having numb hands while sleeping is one of the first signs of carpal tunnel syndrome.
-But there also several are others, listed below.
+But there also several are other signs, listed below.
 It's not necessary to have these other symptoms, but most people get more than one.

 It's also important to establish WHERE these symptoms occur.
-The diagram below shows where ALL carpal tunnel symptoms appear.
+This diagram shows where ALL carpal tunnel symptoms appear.
 The symptoms must be confined to these areas or else you may not have carpal tunnel syndrome.

 In its early stages, carpal tunnel syndrome doesn't bother you during the day while working.
 In fact, symptoms become noticeable when your hand is quiet and relaxed, as when you're asleep.
 That's why it's common to have numb hands while sleeping instead of working.